Gross indecency: South Australia

-In Australia, a gross indecency statute exists in South Australia, with gross indecency requiring the involvement of a minor (a person under 16 years old).
-A first-time offence is a three-year felony, and any subsequent offence is a five-year felony.
+Gross indecency is an indictable offence in the state of South Australia, with gross indecency requiring the involvement of a person under 16 years of age.

+A minor indictable offence, gross indecency carries a maximum term of imprisonment of three years for a first time offence, and five years for a subsequent offence.

 Kenya

 Gross indecency between male persons of any age, in public or private, is a felony punishable by up to five years' imprisonment.
 Gross indecency is a lesser offence than sodomy, which is punishable by up to 14 years' imprisonment.
 LGBT rights activists are trying to repeal the law.

 United States

 Michigan

 In the United States, Michigan is the only state that currently has gross indecency statutes.
 Michigan has three types of gross indecency crimes, all of which are five-year felonies: